uyitroa/osr2mp4-app/MacOSLinuxInstall.md

 Check your current Python version.
 As of the time of writing, osr2mp4 requires Python 3.7 or higher and does not properly support lower versions.
 You can check your Python version by typing `python --version` in the terminal.
 If your version is lower than 3.7, consider upgrading.

-**We do NOT want to downgrade Python, as it would break any other apps that rely on the newer version!**

 # Installing ffmpeg

 ## Arch Linux, Manjaro, EndeavourOS